mazipan/mazipan.space/src/content/experience-in-become-fasilitator-gdk-mws-2018/en/index.md

 lang: en
 ---

+Share my experiences when I became a facilitator in the Google Developer Kejar program for Mobile Web Specialist in 2018

 ## About Google Developer Kejar 🏃‍

 As explained on this [website ↗️](https://events.withgoogle.com/googledeveloperskejar/), **Google Developers Kejar 2018** is ap program initiated by Google Developers to hone the capabilities of Indonesian developers in developing Mobile Application Android based Kotlin and Mobile Web Specialists.